rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 This defines an environment called 'dev' (later, you may want to add 'staging' and 'production' environments as well).
 It also defines the name of the S3 bucket we will be deploying to.
 And at last it points Zappa to a WSGI-compatible function, in this case, our Flask app object.

 And now we are ready to deploy! **Wait a minute..
-WHAAAATTTT?!** Are you messing with me Raf?
+WHAAAATTTT?!** :scream:

-No I kid you not.
+Yup, not joking.
 Run the following command:

 ```
 $ zappa deploy dev
 ```

-And our microservice is alive!
+And our microservice is alive.
 You will see in your command line prompt which URL endpoint.
 That is quick! :fire::fire:

 Alright.. slow down there.
 What is actually going on behind the scenes when we run the command `zappa deploy dev`?